Accessibility links

 VOA Broadcasting in English to Africa

 VOA’s English to Africa service provides multimedia news and information covering all 54 countries in Africa.
-The service reaches more than 25 million people on radio, television, web, and social media.
-VOA programs engage audiences with information about politics, science, technology, health, business, the arts, as well as programming on sports, music, and entertainment.
-In addition, VOA’s English to Africa service is home to the South Sudan Project, which provides news and information to radio and web consumers in the world’s newest country.
+The service reaches more than 37 million people on radio, television, web, and social media.
+VOA programs engage audiences with information about politics, science, technology, health, business, the arts, sports, music, and entertainment.
+In addition, VOA’s English to Africa service is home to South Sudan in Focus, which provides news and information to radio and web consumers in the world’s newest country.

 Quick Facts